xiix0/scam/README.md

-Q:	Do you know what the death rate around here is?
+Q:	What do you call a boomerang that doesn't come back?
-A:	One per person.
+A:	A stick.